-The West Bank was roughly equivalent to (but smaller than) one of the zones designated as an Arab state under the United Nations (UN) partition plan for Palestine in 1947 as it was defined by the Jordanian-Israeli ceasefire of 1949. (see United Nations Resolution 181).
+7. Modern Era: In 1948, after the end of the British Mandate, the city came under Jordanian control following the Arab-Israeli War.
+The West Bank was roughly equivalent to (but smaller than) one of the zones designated as an Arab state under the United Nations (UN) partition plan for Palestine in 1947 as it was defined by the Jordanian-Israeli ceasefire of 1949. (check United Nations Resolution 181).
 That strategy called for Jerusalem to be a zone of international cooperation.
 The city was split up into Israeli and Jordanian parts, respectively.

 The West Bank was ruled as a part of Jordan from 1950 until it was invaded by Israel in the Six-Day War of 1967, despite being separated from the Jordanian people of the East Bank by the Jordan River.
 Both Palestinian mistrust of the Hashemite monarchy and West Bank Palestinians’ desire for an independent state contributed to the tense relationship between the East and West banks.